endail/hx711-pico-c/README.md

 `hx711_get_value` is a blocking function.
 It will wait until the RX FIFO is not empty.

-`hx711_get_value_timeout` is also blocking function with a timeout.
+`hx711_get_value_timeout` is also a blocking function with a timeout.
 It will watch the RX FIFO until there are at least 3 bytes.

 Both functions will subsequently read from and clear the RX FIFO.